 Enjoy a little pre-dinner entertainment as a local Faroese folk troupe comes aboard to serenade us.

-Your second and more active tour choice invites you to explore “In Viking Footsteps.”
+Enjoy walking "In Viking Footsteps" on a tour you won't soon forget.
 You’ll start with a motorcoach ride across the stunning countryside to Old Scatness on the southern tip of the island.
 It was here in the 1970s that an airport expansion project revealed the heretofore unknown presence of an ancient mound that was inhabited for nearly 2,000 years since the Iron Age.
 It includes a broch (round tower) and a village that was occupied by Iron Age, Pictish, and Viking people.
 Many of the Pictish houses were reused by the Vikings, who left many soapstone artifacts behind.
 From here you’ll head to Sumburgh and visit Jarlshof, which was occupied from about 2500 BC to AD 1500.
 It features rectangular Viking longhouses, and a 16th-century, fortified manor house.

 Delve into the World War II heritage of Kirkwall in the Orkneys

 Rise and shine in beautiful Kirkwall, the capital of Scotland’s northern Orkney Islands.
 Kirkwall was mentioned in a Norse saga from 1046, but the islands were inhabited long before that, as is evident in the island’s various Neolithic sites.